authelia/authelia/docs/content/en/reference/guides/notification-templates.md

 ## Envelope Template

 There is also a special envelope template.
-This is the email envelope which contains the content of the other templates.
-It's strongly recommended that you do not modify this template unless you know what you're doing.
+This is the email envelope which contains the content of the other templates when sent via the SMTP notifier.
+It's *__strongly recommended__* that you do not modify this template unless you know what you're doing.
 If you really want to modify it the name of the file must be `Envelope.tmpl`.

 This template contains the following placeholders: